tomjadams/scala-workshop/README.md

 ### Books

 There are a bunch of beginner Scala books (google them).
-The FP oriented books are good if you want that slant.
+The FP oriented books are good if you want that slant, though you may be best picking a more beginner's book.

 * https://www.manning.com/books/functional-programming-in-scala

 ### Courses

+If courses are more your thing, there's plenty to choose from.
+Ideally you should pick an introductory course, don't head straight for the deep tech.

 * [Twitter Scala School](https://twitter.github.io/scala_school/) - Twitter's course is a great free resource (and covers some of the tech we use)
 * [Udemy](https://www.udemy.com/courses/search/?q=scala)